developerasun/myCodeBox-blockchain/framework/openZeppelin/readme.md

 ##### Upgrading via Proxy pattern

-> The basic idea is using a proxy for upgrades.
-The first contract is a simple wrapper or "proxy" which users interact with directly and is in charge of forwarding transactions to and from the second contract, which contains the logic.
-The key concept to understand is that the logic contract can be replaced while the proxy, or the access point is never changed.
+> The basic idea is using a proxy for upgrades. **The first contract is a simple wrapper or "proxy"** which users interact with directly and is **in charge of forwarding transactions to and from the second contract**, which contains the logic.
+The key concept to understand is that the **logic contract can be replaced** while the **proxy, or the access point is never changed**.
 Both contracts are still immutable in the sense that their code cannot be changed, but the logic contract can simply be swapped by another contract.
 The wrapper can thus point to a different logic implementation and in doing so, the software is "upgraded".

 <img src="https://user-images.githubusercontent.com/83855174/158337176-fe281f21-27ac-443d-8438-2352a706b800.png" />